hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/030_Processor.md

 should be implemented such that when its item is rejected by the outbox, it saves its processing state and returns from the processing method.
 The execution engine will then drain the outbox buckets.

-By contrast, a non-cooperative processor gets an auto-flushing, blocking outbox that never rejects an item.
-This can be leveraged to simplify the processor's implementation; however the simplification alone should never be the reason to declare a processor non-cooperative.

 ## Rules of Watermark Propagation